 How to write business collaboration emails for B2B?

 With various modes of communication being used, 99% of professionals check their emails daily, and 90% check their email thrice a day.
 So, sending emails is still one of the most effective and efficient ways of reaching out to prospects and also for collaboration.
-In this blog, we’ll discuss how to write business collaboration emails, especially for B2B.
+In this blog, we’ll discuss how to write business collaboration email, especially for B2B.

 Keep in mind that writing a good collaboration email is half the work done.